Exploring English grammar

 - skills in applying linguistic understanding in order to evaluate and improve the quality of your written texts.

-Most students will have already studied Worlds of English (U214) before beginning their OU level 3 study.
-If you have not taken U214, we recommend that you allow sufficient time at the start of E304 to thoroughly study the online Grammar Activities provided and also to work through the Linguistic Toolkit (this will be provided as an online resource).
+Most students will have already studied a level 2 module before beginning their OU level 3 study.
+If you have not, we recommend that you allow sufficient time at the start of E304 to thoroughly study the online Grammar Activities provided and also to work through the Linguistic Toolkit (this will be provided as an online resource).

 A reasonable level of computer literacy is expected and a willingness to engage with a new learning tool, though you will be given step-by-step guidance on how to install software, unzip files, and so on.